Modnark/xwork/README.md

 * Camera / Scrolling
 * Improve collision detection (can get wacky and imprecise at lower framerates)
 * Layering system for rendering order
+* Setup proper Windows build environment (or somehow make cmake do all the work for me)